TCGxBill/HMM/README.md

     SET search_path = public
     AS $$
     DECLARE
-        requesting_user_role TEXT;
         orphan_id UUID;
     BEGIN
-        -- Verify the calling user IS an admin.
-        SELECT role INTO requesting_user_role FROM public.users WHERE id = auth.uid();
-        IF requesting_user_role <> 'admin' THEN
+        IF (SELECT role FROM public.users WHERE id = auth.uid()) <> 'admin' THEN
             RAISE EXCEPTION 'You do not have permission to perform this action.';
         END IF;

-        -- Find and delete orphans
-        FOR orphan_id IN
-            SELECT id FROM auth.users WHERE id NOT IN (SELECT id FROM public.users) LOOP
+        FOR orphan_id IN SELECT id FROM auth.users WHERE id NOT IN (SELECT id FROM public.users) LOOP PERFORM auth.admin_delete_user(orphan_id);
-            PERFORM auth.admin_delete_user(orphan_id);
             RETURN QUERY SELECT orphan_id, 'deleted';
         END LOOP;
     END;
     $$;

-    -- 6. TRIGGER FOR AUTOMATIC PROFILE CREATION
+    -- 7. TRIGGER FOR AUTOMATIC PROFILE CREATION CREATE OR REPLACE FUNCTION public.handle_new_user()
-    -- This function automatically creates a user profile upon registration.
-    CREATE OR REPLACE FUNCTION public.handle_new_user()
     RETURNS TRIGGER
     LANGUAGE plpgsql